 How do I find a hairstyle that suits my face shape?
 This is the question that we were asked to discuss and share our thoughts on.

-In this video, Jill Chivers of Shop Your Wardrobe and I discuss the 5 essential questions you should answer before you cut your hair or choose a hairstyle!
+In this video, Jill Chivers of 16 Style Types and I discuss the 5 essential questions you should answer before you cut your hair or choose a hairstyle!
 Face shape is just one element of the equation, discover the other four that are important to consider when discussing your hairstyle options with your hairdresser.

 1. How Much Time Are You Prepared to Spend Doing Your Hair Each Day?